opendistro/for-elasticsearch-docs/docs/knn/approximate-knn.md

   </tr>
 </table>

-*Note* - the cosine similarity formula does not include the `1 - ` prefix.
-However, because nmslib equates smaller scores to closer results, they return `1 - cosineSimilarity` for their cosine similarity space; that is why the `1 - ` is included in the distance function.
+The cosine similarity formula does not include the `1 - ` prefix.
+However, because nmslib equates smaller scores with closer results, they return `1 - cosineSimilarity` for their cosine similarity space---that's why `1 - ` is included in the distance function.
+{: .note }